odan/slim4-skeleton/docs/database.md

 ### Data Seeding

-To populate the database with data for testing and experimenting with the code run:
+To populate the database with data for testing and experimenting with the code, run:

 ```bash
 $ composer seed-database